ucfopen/Materia/develop/widget-developer-guide.md

 <aside>
 	Be careful when editing files:

-	"materia-docker/app/fuel/app/tmp/widget_packages/"" is where compiled widgets are installed from in the sandbox environment
+	"devmateria/sandbox/" is where compiled widgets are installed from in the sandbox environment

-	Installed widget files are not typically accessible without alterations to the "docker-compose.yml" file.
+	Installed widget files are located at this directory level and can be edited at will.
 </aside>

 Edit `install.yaml` to your desired widget name, and rename the `template-widget` folder to match a dash separated, all lowercase version of the widget's name.